dbargatz/dbargatz.github.io/_posts/2019-06-14-i-will-finish.md

 tags: [osdev, goals]
 ---

+**Updated 17 June 2019**: Using "system" as a starting point, not "toyos"; fixing typos.

 I'd like to improve on my follow-through: finishing projects that I've started, especially before moving to another.
 I've begun and failed to complete:

 * An x64 operating system.
 * A blog on wordpress.
 * Hotel[.]NET, a C# Actor/plugin framework.
 * Marin, a Unity-based Link's Awakening clone.
-* system, another x64 operating system.
+* Toyos, another x64 operating system.
 * An Age of Empires clone based in Unity.
 * A blog on Github Pages.
-* Toyos, a third x64 operating system.
+* system, a third x64 operating system.

 Those are a lot of unfinished projects!
 To be fair, I've learned a lot from each one, and none of these them can really be "finished"; there's always more bugs to fix, features to implement, or posts to make.
 They also follow cyclical themes: operating systems, games, and blogs, so while I abandon projects, I don't abandon concepts or topics - each attempt teaches me a little more.
 This is not a pattern I want to continue, though!